 The market offers many platforms out there that can create financial models for you to solve this situation.
 Regardless of which one you choose, it's vital to understand how a model comes to life, what variables it uses, and where they originate.
 Remember that a financial model is essential for your startup because it shows how much you know about it.

-7 financial model templates and examples
+7 financial modeling examples and templates

 Startups are always searching for the right financial model.
 What's the right way to grow your business?
 How do you know when you're ready to scale?
 These seven options will give you a variety of models to choose from, each with its own advantages and disadvantages.
 Use them as a starting point, and find the one that fits your company best.
 Keep in mind, though, that no model is perfect - it's important to adapt as your business grows.
 So be prepared to change things up along the way!